No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 Finite Limits (Pullbacks, Products, Equalizers) are under ongoing formalization.

-Future versions (v1.x) will extend the formalization.
+Future versions (v1.x) will refine the formalization and extend it.

 # Index